Uses: Exhibition, rare breed conservation.

 Colour: Blue with black lacing.

 Useful to Know: A rare breed but good layer of large white eggs.
-As with all blue birds, there is wastage in getting blue plumage since black and splash birds will also be produced.
-In addition to this, it is hard to get the right ground colour.
+As with all blue coloured birds, there is wastage in getting blue plumage since black and splash birds will also be produced in matings.
+In addition to this, it is hard to get the right ground colour so relatively speaking, a lot of birds need to be bred to get a small number of birds that meet the standard.

 Photo: A male Andalusian owned by R. A. Bowden taken at the National Poultry Show 2011.

-The Andalusian Chicken came to the UK around 1846 when some birds were imported from Andalusia, Spain.
-Whilst they laid a good number of large white eggs, many of the original birds were not blue-grey and it was some time before Andalusians looked as they do today.
+The Andalusian Chicken came to the U.K. around 1846 when some birds were imported from Andalusia, southern Spain.
+Whilst they laid a good number of large white eggs, many of the original birds were not blue-grey, and it was some time before Andalusians looked as they do today.

 There is a high wastage rate creating the blue plumage (Blacks and Splash are also produced).
 The ideal plumage is hard to achieve, many birds do not have the right ground colour, or lacing.
 Black females with desirable features can be mated with lighter blue males and splash hens with darker blue males if breeding numbers are limited.